truckershitch/LircLauncher/README.md

 - `git clone https://github.com/magmastonealex/LircLauncher`
 - Edit the settings.config file.
 Each line contains either the name of an application's .desktop file (without the extension), or something of the form Custom:Name:Exec Path:IconPath.
 Custom remains constant, but Name, Exec Path, and IconPath can be whatever fits your use case.
 A Chrome launcher script that also runs irexec & irxevent is included, and might be helpful for Netflix use.
-- Edit your .lircrc to set up the buttons that the app uses: TODO: include stuff needed to do this.
+- Edit lircrc to set up the buttons that the app uses.
+The example includes all useful commands.

-TODO: describe how to launch with, eg. openbox